aairah25bai10172/MOOD-BASED-PLAYLIST/README.md

 ### What is This Project?

-This project is a **mood-based music recommendation system** that:
+This project is a **CLI-based mood detection and music recommendation system** that:

-* Takes user mood as input (manual or predicted)
+* Simulates basic AI using keyword scoring
+* Processes natural language input
-* Maps mood to curated playlists
+* Maps emotions to curated Bollywood playlists
-* Uses data analysis + logic to recommend songs
-* Can be extended with APIs like Spotify or YouTube
+* Provides an engaging and interactive user experience

 ### Why This Project?

-✅ Combines **AI + real-world usability**
-✅ Demonstrates **recommendation system concepts**
-✅ Shows **data handling and personalization**
-✅ Fun + practical project for users
+✅ Demonstrates **core AI/NLP concepts (sentiment analysis)** ✅ Beginner-friendly **rule-based recommendation system** ✅ Combines **logic + creativity (music + emotion)**
+✅ Runs entirely in terminal (no heavy setup)

 ---